StetHD/tarifa-book/usage/hockeyapp.md

 }
 ```

 This is the minimal configuration to be able to interact with hockeyapp.
-Of course we suggest to use [`private.json`](../project/index.md#tarifajson-and-privatejson) to store sensitive data like hockeyapp token.
+Of course we suggest to use [`private.json`](../project/index.md#tarifajson-and-privatejson) to store sensitive data like the hockeyapp token.

-The command `version upload` will perform differenlty depending on what you have in your configuration.
+The command `version upload` will perform differently depending on what you have in your configuration.

 If you already have created an application on hockeyapp, then add the `hockeyapp_id` key for the configuration setting you want in your `tarifa.json`.
 The command will upload the last built package to a new version of your hockeyapp application, using this id.